SELab-2/Dr-Trottoir-4/README.md

 docker-compose build
 ```

-Or if you want to build and then run at the same time, use:
+Or if you want to rebuild and then run at the same time, use:
 ```bash
 docker-compose up --build -d
 ```